dylanmaryk/AmIInBerlin/README.md

 # AmIInBerlin

-You must include a Google Maps API key in **Config/secrets/keys.json** in the following format:
+You must include a Google Maps Geocoding API key in **Config/secrets/keys.json** in the following format:

 ```
 {